Stephen Robinson

-Stephen Kern "Steve" Robinson (born October 26, 1955) is an American former NASA astronaut.
+Stephen Kern Robinson (born October 26, 1955) is an American former NASA astronaut.

 Education

 He was active in the Boy Scouts of America, where he achieved its second-highest rank, Life Scout.
 Robinson graduated from Campolindo High School, Moraga, California, in 1973, and obtained a Bachelor of Science degree in mechanical and aeronautical engineering from the University of California, Davis, in 1978, a Master of Science degree in Mechanical Engineering from Stanford University in 1985; and a doctorate in mechanical engineering, with a minor in aeronautics and astronautics from Stanford University in 1990.

 Organizations

 Robinson is a member of the American Institute of Aeronautics and Astronautics, the Aerospace Medical Association, and the Experimental Aircraft Association.

 Awards and honors

 He was awarded the NASA Ames Honor Award for Scientists in 1989, the American Institute of Aeronautics and Astronautics Outstanding Technical paper Award for Applied Aerodynamics in 1992, and the NASA/Space Club G. M. Low Memorial Engineering Fellowship in 1993.